 We don’t get “paid vacation” in the same way many workers do because of the nature of construction.
 However, under certain area agreements some members have a “vacation fund.”
 Money is deferred into the fund for every hour they work.
 The money is then distributed on a “vacation check” for them to use as they please.

 As a member in good standing, you are eligible to receive Life and Long-term Disability insurance certified by MetLife.
 This benefit, covered by your dues, includes:

 - $10,000 Life Insurance

 - $10,000 Accidental Death & Dismemberment Insurance

 If you’re off work because of an extended illness or an injury suffered away from the job, you may be able to take advantage of the Regional Council’s short-term disability benefit.

 In Iowa, Nebraska, Minnesota, North Dakota and South Dakota, the benefit pays up to $350 a week for up to 26 weeks.
 In Wisconsin, an “accident and sickness” benefit pays $240 a week for up to 16 weeks.

 For more information

-For questions about Carpenter Union benefits, please complete and submit the contact form below.
+For information on becoming a member, complete and submit the form below.

 Sign up for text and email updates to stay connected to the latest news and events.